JoseBlanca/franklin/doc/clean_reads/manual.rst

 For quality trimming clean_reads is capable of using three different algorithms.
 For 454 and Sanger reads with quality it uses lucy_ to remove the bad quality regions of the sequences.
 For Illumina and solid reads uses a quality thresholded sliding window algorithm.
-When no qualties none of these approaches can be used, but we still are able to infer the quality of the sequence by noticing how many **Ns** are in the reads. clean_reads uses the trimpoly_ algorithm to get rid of the stretches with too many undetermined nucleotides.
+When no qualities none of these approaches can be used, but we still are able to infer the quality of the sequence by noticing how many **Ns** are in the reads. clean_reads uses the trimpoly_ algorithm to get rid of the stretches with too many undetermined nucleotides.

 The vector is removed by using BLAST_ and lucy_ (for Sanger and 454) while the adaptors will be trimmed by the blast-short algorithm.